OctopusDeploy/blog/blog/2021-08/workers-explained/index.md

 ## Conclusion
 I hope this post clarifies what Workers are, how they're used and selected.
 I certainly learned a lot writing this post.

-If you need help or would like to learn more about using Workers, you can contact our Customer Success Team on [customersuccess@octopus.com](mailto:customersuccess@octopus.com).
+If you need help or would like to learn more about using Workers, you can contact our customer success team at [customersuccess@octopus.com](mailto:customersuccess@octopus.com).

 Happy deployments!